Shreeram77/ChessEngine/README.md

 ![Chess Engine UI](screenshots/chess-engine-ui.png)

+---

 ## Correctness Validation

 Move generation correctness was verified using **Perft** — a standard chess-engine testing technique that counts the exact number of reachable positions at each depth from the starting position.
-Matching known-correct values at depth 5 validates every rule: castling, en passant, promotion, check evasion, and pin detection.
+Matching the canonical starting-position Perft values through depth 5 provides strong validation of the engine's legal move generation and core chess rules.
+Additional edge-case positions are discussed under **Known Limitations**.

 | Depth | Nodes | Status |
 |------:|------:|:------:|